 In addition to that, another practice that successful Agile teams use is to manage queues in their process instead of tracking timelines.
 If you think about it, this makes perfect sense because by making sure that long queues don't form, Agile project managers can reduce the cycle time of work items.
 Eventually, this automatically gives them control over timelines.

 An excellent tool for managing queues is the application of WIP limits.
 You can restrict how many items can enter a waiting stage to form a pull system in your process where a task is started only when there is capacity available.
 As a result, this will lay the foundations of a stable and predictable value delivery process.

-Working on small batches is another important Agile practice when executing projects.
+Working on small batches is another critical Agile practice when executing projects.

 In fact, this is what enables the concept of frequent and continuous delivery in Agile project management.
 Reducing batch sizes also helps teams decrease the possibility of having many work items linger in the work process for too long.
 This facilitates flow and enables timely customer delivery of what has been promised.

-As a rule of thumb, you should be aware that a very small batch size which doesn’t produce value is also not preferable.
+As a rule of thumb, you should be aware that a very small batch size which doesn't produce value is also not preferable.
 The idea here is to find the sweet spot and determine what the smallest possible work item that can be successfully released for customer examination is.

 The final section consists of Agile practices for monitoring projects.
 This point is an integral piece of the puzzle where Agile teams sync progress and seek continuous improvement.

 Some of the best Agile monitoring practices are summarized below: